 The policy aligns fees-free eligibility for provider-based tertiary education with other student support, such as student loans and allowances.
-It helps ensure that fees-free support is directed to those who have established an enduring attachment to New Zealand.
+It helps ensure that fees-free support is directed to those who have established an enduring commitment to New Zealand.

 Why don’t residency requirements apply to industry trainees and apprentices?

-Fees free eligibility for industry training is aligned with eligibility for other industry training funding.
+Fees-free eligibility for industry training is aligned with eligibility for other industry training funding.
 Anyone working legally in New Zealand can access industry training, if their employer is willing to invest in and support this.

 How long will it take for my statutory declaration to be processed?